revel/revel/tutorial/requestflow.md

 		return c.Render()
 	}

-All controllers must be structs that embed `revel.Controller` or `*revel.Controller` in the first slot (directly or indirectly).
+All controllers must be structs that embed `*revel.Controller` in the first slot (directly or indirectly).
 Any method on a controller that is exported and returns a `revel.Result` may be treated as an Action.